-The ACP, a national program of the American Council of Education, supported by a generous grant from the Bill & Melinda Gates Foundation, the ACP is designed to help adults finish what they started – a two- or four-year degree, or a post-secondary certificate.
+The ACP, a national program of the American Council of Education supported by a generous grant from the Bill & Melinda Gates Foundation, is designed to help adults finish what they started: a two- or four-year degree or a post-secondary certificate.

 If an equivalent course is not available for the CLEP exam area completed, elective or area credit will be awarded in the appropriate academic discipline and will be applied towards graduation where such elective credit options exist within the academic major.

 Students who can demonstrate ability and knowledge in a particular subject area may establish credit in certain courses without enrolling in them.
 This is done by taking a special examination or performing a special assignment, or both, through the appropriate department.
 An examination fee is assessed.
 No letter grade is given.
-A maximum of 12 credit hours may be taken by examination without prior approval of the Board of Trustees.
+A maximum of 12 credit hours may be taken by examination without prior approval of the Stark State Board of Trustees.
 Students may take the exam only once per course.
 Students enrolled in a course are not eligible to take a proficiency examination for the course after being enrolled for 20 calendar days or more for a regular term, and seven days or more for an eight-week term.

-Credit for Prior Learning
+Credit for prior learning

 Credit can be awarded for demonstrated college-level learning.
-Students applying for credit:
+Students applying for credit

-- must provide documentation to support the learning,
+- must provide documentation to support the learning

-- must have documentation evaluated by the appropriate college personnel, and
+- must have documentation evaluated by the appropriate college personnel and

 An International Baccalaureate (IB) education is a challenging two-year curriculum primarily aimed at students aged 16 to 19.
 It leads to transferable credits which are widely recognized by colleges and universities.

-Also visit fastpathohio.com for additional information.
+Also visit fastpathohio.com for more information.